projectray/Rabobank-techniacl-review/README.md

 * **Admin:**
     * Upload lost item details from a text file (ItemName, Quantity, Place).
 The file should follow a specific format (see below).
     * View all claims made by users.
+    * View claims requests by a specific user.

 * **User:**
     * View a list of all lost items.